redsymbol/amitools/README.md

 supported with states other than "exist", because that's what makes sense.)

-## ami-describe-anscestors
+## ami-describe-ancestors
 (partially implemented; only shows image IDs, not other columns yet)

-ami-describe-anscestors answers questions like:
+ami-describe-ancestors answers questions like:

  - What image was this image derived from?
  - What was the "grandparent" image?
 And the one before that?